Arjun Mani

 ICCV 2023.

-We propose a learned model for fluid-surface simulation that models solid surfaces implicitly, allowing us to generalize considerably to novel objects and scenes.
-We also demonstrate more efficient simulation, and ability to solve inverse design problems.
+We propose a learned model for fluid-surface simulation that models solid surfaces with implicit 3D representations, allowing us to generalize considerably to fluid simulation with novel objects and scenes.
+We demonstrate accurate, faster, and more scalable simulation, and the ability to solve inverse design problems.

 Point and Ask: Incorporating Pointing into Visual Question Answering